polyipseity/information/special/academia/HKUST/ECON 2103/index.md

     - perfect price discrimination / conditions ::@:: It requires a monopolist to know all buyers' WTP.
 Also no resale of goods between different buyers (arbitrage).
 So in practice, it is very difficult.
     - perfect price discrimination / graph ::@:: The demand curve becomes the MR curve.
 The quantity produced is the same as the competitive equilibrium quantity again, so deadweight loss is eliminated.
 But producer surplus captures all surplus, and there is no consumer surplus.
   - group pricing ::@:: age-based discounts, coupons (raise prices without affecting low-income groups, since low-income groups collect coupons, while high-income groups find it not worth the time), different prices in different countries (due to different income levels), financial aid for low income family by universities and colleges, premium airline tickets (e.g. business class)
-  - price discrimination / non-examples ::@:: Price differences that arise from cost differences, e.g. peak-Hour price for transportation: more workers to maintain the services; VIP room in restaurants: better services and decorations.
+  - price discrimination / non-examples ::@:: Price differences that arise from cost differences, e.g. peak-hour price for transportation: more workers to maintain the services; VIP room in restaurants: better services and decorations.
 - [questions § chapter 15 lecture](questions.md#chapter%2015%20lecture)

 ## midterm examination